 That’s a 44% increase in number of breaches and a mind-boggling 389% increase in records exposed!

 2017 was a big year for data breaches.
 Yet it pales in comparison to 2018.
-In just the 10 major corporate hacks, almost 2 billion (non-unique) records were exposed.
+In the first half alone, over 4.5 billion records were compromised.
+Now, in 2021, breaches continue, but they’ve also changed.
+The stakes are higher with ransomware attacks.
+There’s already a Top 10 biggest ransomeware attacks list.

 And Then There Was Equifax